-This terminal changes states when the Initial Motor Pole Position Search is finished.
-Refer to Initial Rotor Pole Position Search Settings on page 225 for details on Motor Pole Position Search.
+This terminal closes when the Initial Motor Pole Position Search has been finished.
+Refer to Initial Rotor Pole Position Search Settings on page 221 for details on Motor Pole Position Search.

 Use this setting in applications where the motor speed feedback is supplied from a non-absolute encoder (e.g., incremental) and where the drive brake sequence is not utilized.